Splatblox: Traversability-Aware Gaussian Splatting for Outdoor Robot Navigation: INTRODUCTION

 \section{INTRODUCTION}

-Autonomous robot navigation in outdoor environments has broad applications including precision agriculture \cite{naik2016precision}, forest exploration \cite{karma2015use}, and search and rescue \cite{borges2022survey}.
-Such environments present complex challenges due to obstacles of varying shapes, sizes, densities, and opacities, making robust perception and navigation difficult~\cite{sathyamoorthy2023vern}.
-Outdoor navigation also needs techniques for long-range autonomy~\cite{liang2025mosu}, where robots must plan and execute trajectories that extend well beyond the immediate sensing horizon.
-A fundamental capability required for robots to operate in these settings is traversability estimation~\cite{mattamala2025wild, e2025terrain, vecchio2024terrain, pan2024traverse}, the ability to distinguish between obstacles that can be traversed (e.g., tall grass~\cite{sathyamoorthy2023vern,ordonez2018characterization}) and those that cannot (e.g., trees or hard bushes).
+Autonomous outdoor navigation is critical for applications such as agriculture, forestry, and search and rescue~\cite{naik2016precision,karma2015use,borges2022survey}.
+These environments contain obstacles with varying geometry, density, and opacity, complicating perception and long-range autonomy beyond the immediate sensing horizon~\cite{sathyamoorthy2023vern,liang2025mosu}.
+A key capability in such settings is traversability estimation~\cite{mattamala2025wild,e2025terrain,vecchio2024terrain,pan2024traverse}, distinguishing deformable terrain (e.g., tall grass~\cite{sathyamoorthy2023vern,ordonez2018characterization}) from rigid obstacles (such as trees or dense bushes).

-Recent approaches increasingly use deep learning for traversability estimation, spanning supervised learning~\cite{guan2022ga,frey2024roadrunner}, self-supervised learning~\cite{wellhausen2019should}, \cite{mattamala2025wild}, and offline reinforcement learning~\cite{weerakoon2023vapor}.
-While effective in structured settings, these methods face key limitations.
-First, collecting and annotating large-scale training data is expensive and often environment-specific.
-Second, self-supervised approaches frequently rely on robot-specific data, meaning that the supervision is tied to a particular platform’s sensors, dynamics, or proprioceptive feedback~\cite{elnoor2024amco, villemure2024terrain, seneviratne2024cross}, making transfer to other robots difficult.
-Third, while offline reinforcement learning reduces labeling effort, it still requires collecting large, diverse datasets of robot trajectories in the same environment domain to achieve generalization~\cite{weerakoon2023vapor}.
-Finally, even when trained successfully, large neural models remain difficult to deploy onboard due to the limited GPU memory and inference rates available on edge processors~\cite{weerakoon2024behav}.
+Recent work applies deep learning to traversability estimation via supervised, self-supervised, and offline reinforcement learning approaches~\cite{guan2022ga,frey2024roadrunner,wellhausen2019should,mattamala2025wild,weerakoon2023vapor}.
+While effective in structured settings, these methods require large environment-specific datasets and often rely on robot-dependent supervision tied to particular sensors or dynamics~\cite{elnoor2024amco,villemure2024terrain,seneviratne2024cross}, limiting cross-platform transfer.
+Offline RL reduces annotation effort but still depends on extensive in-domain trajectory data for generalization~\cite{weerakoon2023vapor}.
+Moreover, large neural models can be difficult to deploy onboard due to limited GPU memory and inference rates on edge hardware~\cite{weerakoon2024behav}.